Trump administration pushes to sell Alaska oil leases pre-Biden inauguration | Headlines

 Trump administration pushes to sell Alaska oil leases pre-Biden inauguration

-The Trump Administration will take key steps to finalize a sale of oil drilling leases in the sensitive Arctic National Wildlife Refuge (ANWR) in Alaska just before Democrat Joseph Biden becomes president, a government spokeswoman confirmed on Friday.
+The Trump Administration will take key steps to finalize a sale of oil drilling leases in the sensitive Arctic National Wildlife Refuge (ANWR) in Alaska just before Democrat Joseph Biden, who opposes drilling there, becomes president, a government spokeswoman said on Friday.
 The White House will be sending out a call for nominations in coming days, according to a spokeswoman for the U.S. Bureau of Land Management in Anchorage, Alaska.
 A call for nominations is a request to energy companies on what specific land areas should be offered for sale.

 - READ MORE ON: